<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <ul class="wp-block-list">

-<li>Reduces the risk of falls or injuries in the home</li>
+<li>Cuts down the risk of falls and injuries at home</li>

 <li>Helps seniors stay healthier and more active</li>